A Twitter post popped up recently about how interactions have diminished.

 Years ago, Facebook was a great tool for author promotion.

 My Facebook author page used to be a place where between fifty to eighty percent of followers saw my posts.
-Now I’m lucky to get twenty views, so I don’t use it directly anymore.
+Now I’m lucky to get twenty views, so I don’t use it directly any more.
 It’s become a dumping ground for autoposts about my blogs and a pinned post with my latest book trailer.
 But several new followers find me each week, so it needs to be there.
-I just don’t curate it anymore.
+I just don’t curate it any more.

 Although I create a lot of content, being personal is not easy for me.